olubisifolarin/Vue-Docs-Starlight-/src/content/docs/extra-topics/rendering-mechanism.md

 If we have two copies of virtual DOM trees, the renderer can also walk and compare the two trees, figuring out the differences, and apply those changes to the actual DOM.
 This process is called patch, also known as "diffing" or "reconciliation".

 The main benefit of virtual DOM is that it gives the developer the ability to programmatically create, inspect and compose desired UI structures in a declarative way, while leaving the direct DOM manipulation to the renderer.

+### Render Pipeline​
+At the high level, this is what happens when a Vue component is mounted:

+1. **Compile**: Vue templates are compiled into **render functions**: functions that return virtual DOM trees.
+This step can be done either ahead-of-time via a build step, or on-the-fly by using the runtime compiler.

+2. **Mount**: The runtime renderer invokes the render functions, walks the returned virtual DOM tree, and creates actual DOM nodes based on it.
+This step is performed as a reactive effect, so it keeps track of all reactive dependencies that were used.

+3. **Patch**: When a dependency used during mount changes, the effect re-runs.
+This time, a new, updated Virtual DOM tree is created.
+The runtime renderer walks the new tree, compares it with the old one, and applies necessary updates to the actual DOM.